Our People

 Non-Executive Director

-Elijah joined the CUC Western Riverina board in 2022, is the Creative Officer for Western Riverina Arts, and is co-founder of local Aboriginal Production company, Miil Miil Productions.
-Elijah is a proud Wiradjuri man, Digital Artist and a NSW Aboriginal Land Council Youth Advisory Committee member who has represented First Nations youth at the United Nations’ twelfth session of the Expert Mechanism on the Rights of Indigenous Peoples.
-He also recently attended the Initiatives of Change, Caux Forum in Switzerland, as part of Global Indigenous Dialogue.
+Elijah is the Creative Officer for Western Riverina Arts and co-founder of the local Aboriginal production company, Miil Miil Productions.
+A proud Wiradjuri man and digital artist, he is also a NSW Aboriginal Land Council Youth Advisory Committee member who has represented First Nations youth at the United Nations’ twelfth session of the Expert Mechanism on the Rights of Indigenous Peoples.
+He recently attended the Initiatives of Change Caux Forum in Switzerland as part of the Global Indigenous Dialogue.

-As Creative Officer for Western Riverina Arts, Elijah develops digital arts initiatives and ways to fund, partner, and create projects that can lead to long-term employment outcomes and economic sustainability of the digital arts in the Western Riverina.
+In his role, Elijah develops digital arts initiatives and builds funding and partnership pathways that support long-term employment outcomes and the economic sustainability of digital arts in the Western Riverina.

 Dr. Mohammed Mofreh